oughtinc/affable/README.markdown

 Current design notes:

-Core is a concurrent system.
+Core is conceptually a concurrent system.

 Automation is a wrapper around concurrent processes.